BEST OF NAMIBIA

 Hilton Windhoek (BD)

-The morning is free for sightseeing on your own, shopping, and packing before our afternoon flight to Johannesburg, where we connect with an overnight flight to Amsterdam.
+The morning is free for sightseeing on your own, shopping, and packing before an afternoon flight to Johannesburg, connecting with a late-night flight to Amsterdam.

-Our Namibia adventure comes to an end as we arrive in Amsterdam this morning and connect to flights back to the U.S.
+Our amazing Namibia adventure comes to an end as we arrive in Amsterdam this morning and connect to flights back to the U.S., arriving the afternoon of the same day.